rl-institut/open_plan/README.md

 # open_plan

-**The development of this repository has been moved to its own [organisation](https://github.com/open-plan-tool)** Please visit https://github.com/open-plan-tool for most up-to-date code version.
+**The development of this repository has been moved to its own [organisation](https://github.com/open-plan-tool)** Please visit https://github.com/open-plan-tool/gui for most up-to-date gui code version.

 The link to the official webpages below are still valid